 - It creates a hell of a lot of issues at the qualifying financing round.
 Most people do not understand how conversion happens with ‘simple notes’ to start with, so what you think it’s going to happen when you make things 10 times more complicated?
 As I wrote, someone is going to be pissed off, only this way you’re likely to aggravate more people

-- If you do a poor job of explaining how the process is being run and why certain investors are getting different terms, this will sound like it is you wanting to give different valuations to different investors in a similar time period for some unknown reason.
-Everyone has an ego and will not understand any rationalisation you invent, especially if they get a sense you think someone is more valuable
+- If you do a poor job of explaining how the process is being run and why certain investors are getting different terms, this will sound like it is you want to give different valuations to different investors in a similar time period for some unknown reason.
+Everyone has an ego and will not understand any rationalization you invent, especially if they get a sense you think someone is more valuable

 - It’s far better to have slightly more dilution and happy investors.
 Some of the reasons for this are 1/ you get a round closed faster if it looks oversubscribed, 2/ happy investors will pro-rata, 3/ you grow into valuation better and mitigate down round risk etc

 If you have a question that you don’t have the answer for, feel free to reach out to me at www.alexanderjarvis.com/askalex and I’d love to feature it on the program.
 Thanks, guys!
-Have super time!
+Have a super time!
 Bye!

 Want to learn more?